jh3nd3rs0n/jargyle/src/site/markdown/userguide/client-configuration.md

 default, the `HostResolver` object resolves host names through the local system.
-To enable the `HostResolver` object to have the host names resolved from the SOCKS5 server instead, you would need to set the property `socksClient.socks5.useResolveCommand` set to `true`.
-This property can only be used if the SOCKS5 server supports the SOCKS5 RESOLVE command.
+To enable the `HostResolver` object to have the host names resolved from the SOCKS5 server instead, you would need to set the property `socksClient.socks5.socks5HostResolver.resolveFromSocks5Server` set to `true`.
+This property can only be used if the SOCKS5 server supports handling the SOCKS5 RESOLVE request.

 API example: